We the Best

-We the Best is the second studio album by Miami-based DJ and Terror Squad member DJ Khaled.
-It was released on June 12, 2007, by Terror Squad Entertainment, distributed by Koch Records.
-DJ Khaled alongside fellow rapper Fat Joe and collectively handled as the executive producers on this album.
-The album was produced by The Runners, Drumma Boy, Cool & Dre, J.U.S.T.I.C.E.
-League, The Diaz Brothers and Jim Jonsin; as well as the guest appearances from Bone Thugs-n-Harmony, Trina, Paul Wall and Bun B, among others.
+We the Best is the second studio album by American disc jockey and record producer DJ Khaled.
+It was released on June 12, 2007, by Terror Squad Entertainment and Koch Records.
+Khaled, alongside fellow American rapper Fat Joe, handled as the executive producers on the album.
+The album also was produced by The Runners, Drumma Boy, Cool & Dre, J.U.S.T.I.C.E.
+League, Diaz Brothers, and Jim Jonsin; as well as this record features guest appearances from T-Pain, Akon, Rick Ross, Brisco, Flo Rida, Fat Joe, Cool & Dre, Juelz Santana, Jim Jones, Plies, Birdman, Lil Wayne, Trick Daddy, Bone Thugs-n-Harmony, Game, Ja Rule, Jadakiss, Trina, Paul Wall, Bun B, T.I., and Young Jeezy, among others.

-We the Best received a mixed reception from critics, who found some of the tracks enjoyable and engaging, but felt it was over-bloated with lesser tracks and Khaled's persistent ad-libbing throughout the album.
+Upon its release, We the Best received a mixed reception from critics, who found some of the tracks enjoyable and engaging, but felt it was over-bloated with lesser tracks and Khaled's persistent ad-libbing throughout the album.
 The record debuted at number eight on the US Billboard 200.
 As of January 2008, the album has sold 440,000 copies in the United States.
-It was supported by two singles: "We Takin' Over" featuring T.I., Akon, Rick Ross, Fat Joe, Birdman and Lil Wayne, and the other Rick Ross-featured track "I'm So Hood" alongside T-Pain, Trick Daddy and Plies.
+It was supported by two singles: "We Takin' Over" (featuring T.I., Akon, Rick Ross, Fat Joe, Birdman, and Lil Wayne), and the other Rick Ross-featured track, "I'm So Hood", alongside T-Pain, Trick Daddy, and Plies.

 Singles

-The album's first single, "We Takin' Over" was released on April 1, 2007.
-The song features guest vocals from American rappers T.I., Rick Ross, Fat Joe, Birdman and Lil Wayne, alongside the musician Akon.
+The album's lead single, called "We Takin' Over" was released on April 1, 2007.
+The song features guest vocals from American rappers T.I., Rick Ross, Fat Joe, Birdman, and Lil Wayne, alongside the musician Akon.
 The song was produced by Danja.

 The album's second single, "I'm So Hood" was released on August 28, 2007.
-The song features guests vocals from American recording artist T-Pain, alongside rappers Trick Daddy, Plies and Rick Ross; whom recently featured on the track "We Takin' Over".
-The song was produced by the production duo The Runners.
+The song features guest vocals from American recording artist T-Pain, alongside fellow American rappers Trick Daddy, Plies, and Rick Ross (whom recently featured on the track and its previous single, "We Takin' Over").
+The song was produced by The Runners.

-A promotional single featuring two of the album's tracks, "I'm From The Ghetto" and "Brown Paper Bag", was released sometime in 2007.
+The album's promotional singles features two of the album's tracks—"I'm From The Ghetto" and "Brown Paper Bag"—in which has been released sometime in 2007.